 A raffia fan slowly spun as motes fell through the heavy sunshine.
 Seated in the gorgeous foyer, I was welcomed to the Raffles Hotel first by the immaculately liveried Sikh doorman and then checked in smoothly with a Singapore Sling in hand.

-After sitting for less than 5 minutes, she ushered me through the marble corridors to my very own suite, and welcomed by Li, my personal butler for the duration of my stay.
+After sitting for less than 5 minutes, I was welcomed by Li – my personal butler for the duration of my stay – who ushered me through the marble corridors to my very own suite.
 She smiled from ear to ear, welcoming me effusively to her home of Singapore.

 Staying at the Raffles Hotel has long been a dream of mine – something that I never thought would be realised when I first visited a decade ago – so to walk through their infamous halls as a guest was the crowning delight of my 3 week Qatar / Sydney / New Zealand / Singapore odyssey.